 The furnishings in the Umbarger House, although not actually owned by the family, illustrate a style of furniture and decorative items typically found around 1870-1880, towards the later Victorian period.

-Make sure you visit the “kitchen garden” behind the house.
-This type of garden was a common feature found in the Santa Clara Valley and the Umbargers would have used it for growing vegetables, fruits, and herbs.
+The “kitchen garden” behind the house was a common feature found in the Santa Clara Valley and the Umbargers would have used it for growing vegetables, fruits, and herbs.